worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 5. Never share personal data with anyone that is neither listed on the IRB nor explicitly approved by the principal investigator to have access to personal data;

-6. Destroy all personal data when the data retention period stated in the IRB has elapsed, regardless of whether I am still working on any research tasks or not.
+6. Destroy all personal data when the data retention period stated in the informed consent protocol or the data license agreement has elapsed regardless of whether I am still working on any research tasks or not.
 This does not apply to anonymized data;